-Jembi’s Blood Safety Strengthening Program (BSSP) and the development of the Blood Safety Information System (BSIS) is a Centers for Disease Control and Prevention (CDC) funded program looking to develop an open source blood establishment computer system (BECS) to support low resource settings as well as an effective implementation strategy to support the safe and sustainable implementation of the tool in countries.
+Jembi’s Blood Safety Strengthening Program (BSSP) and the development of the Blood Safety Information System (BSIS) is a Centers for Disease Control and Prevention (CDC) funded program looking to develop an open source information management system to manage information about blood donors and donations in low resource settings, as well as an effective implementation strategy to support the safe and sustainable implementation of the tool in countries.
 The BSIS software is derived from the work done by Georgia Institute of Technology’s Computing for Good Program (C4G) in the development of the original Vein-2-vein solution.

 The effective management of information related to the collection, screening, distribution and use of safe blood products is a critical element for all blood services.
 The Blood Safety Information System (BSIS) is an open source information system designed to manage donor and blood safety information from the point of donor registration to donation collection, through to laboratory testing, component processing and labelling, storage, and distribution to hospitals and clinics.
 The BSIS tool is primarily targeted for deployment in resource-limited countries and supports the Africa Society for Blood Transfusion (AfSBT) 3 step certification and accreditation process and recommended best practice.